 Almost every student qualifies for some form of financial aid!

 We pride ourselves on offering a quality education at an affordable price.
 We give out thousands of dollars to students each year based on a variety of things like their income, GPA, or personal background.
+Students have to apply for financial aid each year they are in college.
+Use the FAFSA & TAP Application guide to get started.

 Financial aid can help you pay for: